 05. EduBirdie (free) | Score: 90

-When I first wrote this article, the tool got 35 scores because it could not find the text, but I must say this time it could find the text and showed the source.
+When I first wrote this post, the tool got 35 scores because it could not find the text, but I must say this time it could find the text and showed the source.
 The tool has improved, and the best thing about EduBirdie is it shows you every possible source which contains the original text.
 You can differentiate between sources by clicking on the show button.

 06. quetext (free) | Score: 30

-Oops! quetext missed the article, I think.
+Oops! quetext missed the text, I think.
 The tool showed me that, the text was unique.
 The reason I have given this tool 30 scores is that it has a great interface and it displays the red highlighted plagiarised text when it finds anything.

 07. PaperRater (free) | Score: 95